San Diego Travel Guide

 San Diego is known as a haven for comic book fans, and its annual Comic-Con convention is a definite must-see.
 This convention celebrates all things comic-related and has grown exponentially in the decades since it first began.
 In fact, it now draws more than 100,000 attendees every year.

 As of 2019, the city had a population of 1.5 million, but it is rapidly expanding, with estimates that it will grow to two million by 2050.
 The city's economy relies on the proximity of U.S. military bases and borders, as well as technology and tourism.
-The climate is mild and pleasant year-round, and temperatures can reach between 50 and 77 degrees.
-However, San Diego isn't the cheapest place to live.
+The climate is mild and pleasant year-round, and temperatures can reach between 50-77°F. However, San Diego isn't the cheapest place to live.

 Best Time to Go